a-s-akash/Snake-And-Ladder/README.md

 # Snake-And-Ladder

-Your assembly language program is a simple Snake and Ladder game.
-Here's an overview of the key components and functionality in your code:

 1. **Board Layout:**
    - The game board is displayed using ASCII characters, with the Snake and Ladder positions marked.
    - The layout is shown using a combination of characters and strings stored in the data segment.